Looking for a healthy snack that will keep you feeling full? Almonds just might be the answer!

 According to a Mayo Clinic systematic review, nuts such as almonds contain anti-cancer characteristics and may help reduce cancer risk.
 More scientific data and research are, however, required.

-Almonds include monounsaturated fats, protein, and potassium, all of which are beneficial to heart health.
+Almonds include monounsaturated fats, protein, and potassium, which benefit heart health.

 Vitamin E is a powerful antioxidant that has been linked to a lower risk of heart disease.
 Almonds contain magnesium, which may help prevent heart attacks.